 Day 5 Serengeti National Park – Lake Victoria

 After an early start, you will continue through the Serengeti National Park on your way out.
 There will be more time to spot animals you may not have seen already, perhaps the rare African wild dog?
 The Serengeti is also home to the “Big Five” – lion, elephant, buffalo, rhino and leopard – and today you might be able to tick off all the members of this group.
 After leaving the park, the journey continues to Lake Victoria, the largest lake in Africa and the second largest in the world.
 The area around Lake Victoria is the most fertile and densely inhabited region of Tanzania.
 Here at the ocean-like lake, you will see another side of Tanzania – away from the masses you will experience how the local people live.
 You can take a walk along the lake shore and watch fishermen at work – an experience unavailable on the usual tourist routes.
 You will overnight at the Speke Bay Lodge.Breakfast; Lunch; Dinner

 Day 6 Lake Victoria – Masai Mara Area

 After breakfast you will join the local fishermen and a guide on a canoe trip on Lake Victoria.
 You will see how the locals catch fish the traditional way and admire the previous night’s catch.
 Back on dry land you will depart on the longest journey of your safari – the trip to the Masai Mara.
 The road towards the Kenyan border is a long and adventurous one, but it should be worth it as the “Mara” is reputed to have the highest lion population of all reserves in Africa.
 Other large cats also live here and can be spotted all year round, as their sightings are not dependent upon the seasons or the great migration.
-You will overnight in luxury tents at Mara West Camp on the outskirts of the reserve.Breakfast; Lunch; Dinner
+You will overnight in safari tents at Mara West Camp on the outskirts of the reserve.Breakfast; Lunch; Dinner